kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 Figure 11 shows the story so far: ``uncommit`` obsoleted revision 26 and created revision 28, the successor of 26.
 Then we committed revision 29, a child of 28.
-We still have to deal with the unstable revision 27.
+We still have to deal with the revision 27, which is an unstable changeset.

 .. figure:: figures/figure-ug11.svg